microsoft/nni/docs/en_US/HowToImplementTrainingService.md

   | |-nni_gpu_tool
   | |-nni_trial_tool
 ```
-`nni/src/` folder stores the most source code of system.
+`nni/src/` folder stores the most source code of NNI.
 The code in this folder is related to NNIManager, TrainingService, SDK, WebUI and other modules.
 Users could find the abstract class of TrainingService in `nni/src/nni_manager/common/trainingService.ts` file, and they should put their own implemented TrainingService in `nni/src/nni_manager/training_service` folder.
 If users have implemented their own TrainingService code, they should also supplement the unit test of the code, and place them in `nni/src/nni_manager/training_service/test` folder.

 ## Function annotation of TrainingService
 ```